tonsky/clojure-plus/README.md

 Technically, reader tags with no namespace are reserved by Clojure.
 I see two possible uses:

 1. Use them during development only.
 Install printers in `user.clj` and see your data clearly during REPL evaluations and debug output.
 That alone will get you 90% of the benefits already.
-Aestethics matters.
+Aesthetics matters.

 2. Fully commit and use reader tags while writing code.
 Potentially, new version of Clojure might introduce conflicting tags, so be aware of that.
 Maybe don’t do it in a library (something people might reuse), but in your own project?
 Why not?
 If Clojure breaks compatibility in the future, you can always clean it up and keep going.